NordicPlayground/thingy52-mesh-provisioning-demo/README.md

 - Breathing Red: Thingy is not provisioned and has not joined the network
 - Breathing Yellow: Thingy is charging with USB.
-- Blink shortly when in operation: Thingy is charging when in opearation.
+- LED flash quickly every 5 seconds when in operation: Thingy is charging when in opearation.
 - Blink white once: Thingy has been configured and has either a subscription/publication address.
 (TBD)
 - Blink several times: It's the OOB authentication, please type the number of blink to the app when asked.
 - Turn on or off solid White: Thingy in normal operation, light is turn off or on.